openmc-dev/openmc/docs/source/methods/energy_deposition.rst

 =============================

 As particles traverse a problem, some portion of their energy is deposited at collision sites.
-There are a variety of mechanisms that contribute to the energy deposition, including down-scattering from higher to lower energies, fission events, and reactions with positive Q-values.
+This energy is deposited when charged particles, including electrons and recoil nuclei, undergo electromagnetic interactions with surrounding electons and ions.
 The information describing how much energy is deposited for a specific reaction is referred to as "heating numbers" and can be computed using a program like NJOY with the ``heatr`` module.

-These heating numbers are the product of reaction-specific coefficients and a reaction cross section
+These heating rate is the product of reaction-specific coefficients and a reaction cross section

 .. math::

-    H(E) = \phi(E)\sum_i\rho_i\sum_rk_{i, r}
+    H(E) = \phi(E)\sum_i\rho_i\sum_rk_{i, r}(E),

 and has units energy per time, typically eV / s.
-Here, :math:`k_{i, r}` are the KERMA [Kinetic Energy Release in Materials] coefficients for reaction :math:`r` of isotope :math:`i`.
+Here, :math:`k_{i, r}` are the KERMA (Kinetic Energy Release in Materials) [Mack97]_ coefficients for reaction :math:`r` of isotope :math:`i`.
 The KERMA coefficients have units energy :math:`\times` cross-section, e.g. eV-barn, and can be used much like a reaction cross section for the purpose of tallying energy deposition.